core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## The "instance-identifier" Type

-This specification supports three approaches for encoding an instance-identifier, one based on SIDs as defined in {{-sid-registration}}, one based on names as defined in {{I-D.ietf-netmod-yang-json}} section 6.13 and one based on YANG hashes as defined in {{I-D.vanderstok-core-comi}}.
+This specification supports three approaches for encoding an instance-identifier, one based on SIDs as defined in [I-D.somaraju-core-sid], one based on names as defined in {{I-D.ietf-netmod-yang-json}} section 6.13 and one based on YANG hashes as defined in {{I-D.vanderstok-core-comi}}.

 **SIDs as instance-identifier**